reqiler/reqiler/README.md

 ## ⚡ About Me

-I am currently a student at the Faculty of Information Technology.
+I am currently a student at the Department of Information Technology.

 - Ctrl+C/Ctrl+V